Virtual Floral Design | Ikebana-Inspired Arrangement

 Be inspired by ikebana, the Japanese art form that embraces nature and harmony through flowers.
 A traditional kenzan will be used instead of chicken wire in a low ceramic container.
 Please note this workshop is inspired by ikebana, but not an ikebana workshop.

 Ami Wilber helps you create a beautiful arrangement with step-by-step guidance and plenty of time to ask questions.
-Supplies are not included, but a materials list will be included below, should participants wish to follow along at home.
+Supplies are not included, but a materials list is included below, should participants wish to follow along at home.

 CONNECTING WITH ZOOM